tfchurch/sumo-hakyll/pages/smt/rules.md

 #Grading
 ###Scoring
-**Coming Soon!**

-We are currently in the process of designing the scoring system for SMT 2014.
+Scores on each round are normalized to compensate for differences in difficulty between tests.

+The procedure for score normalization is as follows.
+For each test, all scores are divided by the top ten average, which is the mean of the ten highest scores.
+For individual tests, the normalized scores are then multiplied by 50 for subject tests and 50 for the general test to produce a weighted score.
+This is to make the easier general test worth approximately 50% as much as two subject tests.
+An individual's total contribution to his/her team's overall score is the sum of the weighted scores on the two subject tests he/she took, or the weighted score on the general test.
+For the team and power tests, the normalized scores are multiplied by 400 to produce a weighted score.

+A team's overall score is the sum of the weighted scores on the team test, the power test, and all of the team members' individual tests.
+In this way, individual tests will be expected to contribute around 50% of a team's overall score, and the team and power tests will each contribute around 25%.
+The top scores on the team, power, and individual tests can be determined using just the raw scores, while the final team results will be determined using this weighted scoring system.

+If your team is not taking the team test, then your overall team score will be the same as if your team received a score of zero on the team test.
+It is highly recommended that your team takes the team test in order to maximize your final score.
+The same applies for the power test.
+Similarly, if an individual only takes one subject test (not the general test), then the individual's contribution to his/her team's overall score will be the same as if the individual received a score of zero on the second subject test.

 ###Protests
 At the conclusion of each round of the tournament, answers and solutions for that round will be posted (in the Math Building for the individual tests and the Power Round, and in Hewlett Teaching Center for the Team Test).
 If a contestant believes that an answer key is incorrect, they must submit a protest form at room 381T in the Math Building, or at Hewlett 200 after the Team Test.
 Protests on the individual tests must be submitted by 2:30 PM, and protests on the power round and the team test must be submitted by 3:50 PM.
 Decisions by the SMT coordinators are final.

 #Awards
 Prizes will be awarded to the top three scorers on each individual test, the three highest-scoring teams on the power round, and the top three teams overall.
 In addition, we will recognize the top ten scorers on each individual test and the top ten percent of teams overall.

 #Schedule